rm511130/Physna_User_Manual/README.md

 - **SA (Super Administrator)**: one or two Super Administrators must be identified per Physna environment.
 The SA is the only role allowed to change certain settings and parameters that affect the overall behavior of the Physna environment.
 For example: number of processor threads or background execution of batch functions.
 The role was necessary when Physna offered an on-site installation of its software.
 The role will soon be deprecated because Physna no longer supports on-site installations of its enterprise solution.

+**Initial Enterprise Environment Set-up**

+A Physna environment is set-up by Physna's Engineering team and delivered by the Customer Success Team as part of an implementation engagement.
+When accessing Physna for the 1st time, an end user will go through the following steps: